 The bottom line.
 By streamlining policies, Google is reinforcing a shift toward fewer, more unified standards for today’s modern ad formats.

-What changes did Google announce about legacy ad format policies?
+What did Google change about its ad format policies?

 Leave a Reply